 She was grinning, as was Ralph and Anne.
 I soon realized that so was I. When I arose to get us more beer from the refrigerator I almost fell on my face.

 “Creeper weed,” Ralph said.
-“It takes a while to catch up with you, but when it does . . .”
+“It takes a while to catch up with you.
+When it does . . .”

 “Word is going around that you’re meddling in things that aren’t your business.”